vueComponent/ant-design-vue/site/src/vueDocs/migration-v3.en-US.md

     </a-form-item>
     ```

-    As above Form.Item does not know whether to collect `name="a"` or `name=`b``, you can solve this kind of problem in the following two ways:
+    As above Form.Item does not know whether to collect `name="a"` or `name="b"`, you can solve this kind of problem in the following two ways:

     The first is to use multiple `a-form-item`: